jonthebeach/qr-generator/README.md

 QR code generation from a given CSV file containing a list of full name, company, job description and e-mail.

+## Pre-requisites
+This QR code generator uses the `qrencode` command-line tool.
+It can be installed using `apt-get install qrencode` on Linux, or `brew install qrencode` on Mac OS.

 ## Usage
 This QR code generator receives a CSV file as input.
 This CSV file should contain 4 columns: